FerRacimo/CopenhagenTutorial/CoalTutorial.md

 1) Which	coalescence event takes	the	longest on	average (the	first coalescence event,	the second,	…,	or	the	last)?
 And	which	event	takes	the	shortest on	average?

 2) Is	that	what	you	would	expect?
-Recall that the	mean	of	an	exponential	distribution	with rate	lambda	is	1/lambda and	the	coalescence rate	when	there	are	n nodes	left	is equal to "n choose 2", which (after some simplification) is equal to	n(n-1)/2.
-The mean is the inverse of the rate, so the mean is equal to	2/(n(n-1)).
-For	instance,	when	there	are	5	nodes	left,	the	mean	coalescent	time	is	2/(5(5-1))=0.1
+Recall that the	expectation	of	an	exponential	distribution	with rate	lambda	is	1/lambda and	the	coalescence rate	when	there	are	n nodes	left	is equal to "n choose 2", or n!/(2!(n-2)!).
+One can verify (after some simplification) that this is equal to n(n-1)/2.
+The expected time till coalescence is the inverse of the rate of coalescence, so the expected time till coalescence is equal to	2/(n(n-1)).
+For	instance,	when	there	are	5	nodes	left,	the	expected	coalescent	time	is	2/(5(5-1))=0.1 coalescent units, or 0.1* 2N generations.

 3) Which	coalescence event	time	seems to	vary	the	most?